Keenan Evans: Hapoel Haifa (2020–2021)

 In July 2020, he joined Hapoel Haifa of the Israel Basketball Premier League.
 In 2020–21 he was sixth in the Israel Basketball Premier League in points per game (18.7), fourth in assists per game (6.2), second in steals per game (2.0), and ninth in free throw percentage (85.5 per cent), while also leading the league in efficiency (25.7 PIR).

 Maccabi Tel Aviv (2021–2022)

 On July 6, 2021, Evans signed a one-year deal with Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague, with an option for two additional years.
 On July 12, 2022, Evans officially parted ways with the Israeli club.

-Žalgiris Kaunas (2022–present)
+Žalgiris Kaunas (2022–2024)

 On July 12, 2022, Evans signed a two-year contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
 On December 23, 2022, Evans recorded a career-high 32 points, shooting 11-of-15 from the field, along with four rebounds, four assists and two steals for a 39 PIR in a 75–67 win over Bayern Munich.
 He was subsequently named EuroLeague Round 15 MVP.
-On January 5, 2023, in a 86-66 Euroleague win over Fenerbahce Istanbul, Evans suffered a torn Achilles tendon which sidelined him for the rest of the season.
+On January 5, 2023, in an 86-66 Euroleague win over Fenerbahce Istanbul, Evans suffered a torn Achilles tendon which sidelined him for the rest of the season.
+Evans returned on September 8, 2023, in a friendly against BC Lietkabelis, putting up four points and two assists in twenty minutes.
+On October 5, 2023, in his first EuroLeague game of the season, Evans scored a game-high 25 points, leading Žalgiris to an 82–79 win over Virtus Bologna.

+On May 26, 2024, in the third game of the LKL semifinals against Lietkabelis, Evans suffered a patellar tendon rupture and was expected to be sidelined for six to eight months.
+In his absence, Žalgiris went on to lose the LKL Finals 3–1 to Rytas Vilnius - an absolute disaster for Žalgiris.

+Olympiacos (2024–present)

+On July 6, 2024, Evans signed a three-year deal with Olympiacos of the Greek Basket League and the EuroLeague.

+In April 2025, Evans left Olympiacos training camp in Madrid to return to the United States as his wife was about to give birth.

+On November 12, 2025, Evans suffered a rupture of his left Achilles tendon in his first EuroLeague game since the 2023-2024 season.